compoundingeffects/bigpictureschool/mathematics.md

 8. **What is logic**?
 Logic is about reasoning correctly.
 It provides rules for making valid arguments and figuring out if statements are true or false.
 In math, we use logic to prove that things are true.
 It's the foundation for all mathematical reasoning.

 9. **What is calculus**?
 Calculus is about studying change.
 It has two main parts:
-    - **Differentiation**: This is about finding how fast something is changing.
+    - **Differentiation**: Differentiation is about finding how fast something is changing.
 For example, if you're driving a car, differentiation can help you find your speed at any moment.
-    - **Integration**: This is about finding the total of something that's changing.
+    - **Integration**: Integration is about finding the total of something that's changing.
 For example, if you know your speed over time, integration can help you find the total distance you've traveled.

 10. **What is probability**?
 Probability is about understanding chance and uncertainty.
 It helps us figure out how likely something is to happen.
 Probability is measured on a scale from 0 (impossible) to 1 (certain).
 We calculate probability by dividing the number of ways something can happen by the total number of possible outcomes.